Tokyo International Forum 東京国際フォーラム

 Tokyo International Forum plays host to hundreds of shows, musical performances, conferences and exhibitions every year, many of which are open to the public.
 In the basement you will also find the Mitsuo Aida Museum , dedicated to the famous philosopher and calligrapher.

-There are several restaurants and cafes around the complex, and in the courtyard special fairs, events and food trucks will vie for your attention.
+There are several restaurants and cafes around the complex, and the courtyard is home to regular antique fairs, events, and food trucks.